lbpinheiro/reascripts/README.md

 ## Usage

-Import the scripts in Reaper DAW and assign a CC# MIDI command as a Action Shortcut
+Import the scripts in Reaper DAW and assign a CC# MIDI command as an Action Shortcut